thestormforge/optimize-controller/examples/elasticsearch/README.md

 * `rally-config.yaml`
 : The manifest for the ConfigMap used to configure Rally.

-To run the experiment use `kubectl` to first create the ConfigMap and ServiceAccount and then create the experiment..
+To run the experiment use `kubectl` to first create the ConfigMap and ServiceAccount and then create the experiment.

 ## Experiment Lifecycle